ivuorinen/starred/README.md

 ## Python

 - [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
+These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
 - [CTFd/CTFd](https://github.com/CTFd/CTFd) - CTFs as you need them
 - [CyFI-Lab-Public/YODA](https://github.com/CyFI-Lab-Public/YODA) -
 - [Firenza/ExportImportSlackEmoji](https://github.com/Firenza/ExportImportSlackEmoji) - A python script to export emoji from one slack org and import them into another